On November 30th, 2021,

 Top tips for spotting a bear in the wild in Hokkaido

-- Probability of seeing – It takes some luck.
+• Probability of seeing – 50:50

 The Japanese name for the Northern Pika, Nakiusagi, means “crying rabbit” and it is the squeaky cries amongst the rocks that give away the presence of these cute little pika.

 Mt.
-Hakuunzan at the southern end of the Daisetsuzan National Park is one of the best places to see them.
+Hakuunzan at the southern end of Daisetsuzan National Park is one of the best places to see them.

 The hike itself is one of my favourite routes in Hokkaido, climbing through the old forest above Lake Shikaribetsu.
 But the highlight is at the rocky summit.
 Crossing the boulder field, I pause and listen for the telltale “Kitz” cries.
 Once I hear them, I know I will eventually spot a fluffy Nakiusagi perched on a rock.